sofar/luscious/readme.md

 ## bugs

 - leaf decay is broken due to p2 usage
-- grass spread is broken or will place wrongly colored grass nodes
 - snowy pine trees are no longer generated, only regular pines

 ## palette